ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-functions.md

 ## space

-Repeats a string as many times as specified and concatenates the replicated values as a single string.
+Repeats a space as many times as specified and concatenates the replicated values as a single string.

 Alias: `SPACE`.